 Broccoli is by no means considered a typical everyday food in China; it’s just as exotic there as kai-lan would be on a dinner plate in good old England.

 Myth #6 Fortune Cookies are Chinese Snack

 In fact, this snack is a gift of America which the country discovered after the First World War.
 The cookies were introduced by Japanese immigrants who made them in their bakeries.

 And yes, if this article has boosted up your desire for Chinese food then visit The Chopstick Buddies near you.
-It is India’s fastest growing Chinese food restaurant chain, which is committed to provide authentic Chinese cuisine.
+It is India’s fastest growing Chinese food franchise or restaurant chains, which is committed to providing authentic Chinese cuisine.

 At The Chopstick Buddies you will find a plethora of authentic Chinese food items.
 The real taste of Chinese cuisine would make you drool for sure.